chunqian/cgui/readme.txt

    you open a DOS box, or configure the environment variables in Control Panel/System/Environment.)

    Compile the library.
-This is done by running make
+This is done by first running make dat2c

-   at the command line.
+   at the command line followed by the command make

    Install the files to common directories.
 This is done by running